Motley Fool Augmented Reality Review

 Augmented Reality Portfolio

 Augmented Reality subscribers have access to the full Augmented Reality portfolio of stocks.
-This is basically a list of all of the current investment recommendations.
+This is a list of all of the current investment recommendations with information about their performance and links to the latest research reports.

 Investment recommendations fall under three main categories:

 - Leading the Way – These are established companies that you are likely to recognize.
-They already have a strong footing in the technology industry and, while they may not be set up for parabolic growth, they are a bit safer since the companies are already thriving.
+They already have a strong footing in the technology industry.
+They may not be set up for parabolic growth, but they are a bit less risky to invest in since the companies are already thriving.
 This group of stocks is intended to add a bit of stability to your portfolio.

-- Shaping the World – These are the companies that are currently shaping the world of augmented reality.
-These are big companies making big moves in the AR space.
-They are slightly riskier than the companies “leading the way” but they may also yield higher returns in the long run.
+- Shaping the World – These are the big companies that are currently shaping the world of augmented reality, but aren’t yet household names.
+They are slightly riskier than the companies “leading the way,” but they may also yield higher returns in the long run.

 - Highfliers of the Future – These are the companies with the most potential.
-They are newer companies that are disrupting their respective industries.
-Since the companies are newer, they are riskier, but they may also provide the best long-term returns.
+They are newer companies that are disrupting their respective industries with augmented or virtual reality applications.
+Since the companies are new and often have small market caps, they are relatively risk investments.
+However, they may also provide the best long-term returns.

-If you are signing up for the Augmented Reality service, the portfolio is the most valuable resource.
-The portfolio is likely the reason you are paying for the service.
-Research reports are great, but most investors just want to know which stocks they should buy, and that’s exactly what you get.
-When you sign up, you get instant access to 28 hand-picked AR stocks that are set up for massive growth.
+If you are signing up for the Augmented Reality service, the portfolio is the most valuable resource and the reason to pay for the service.
+Research reports are great, but most investors just want to know which stocks they should buy, and that’s exactly what you get with the portfolio.
+When you sign up, you get instant access to 30+ hand-picked augmented reality stocks that are set up for massive growth.

-We will analyze the returns of this portfolio later in the review, but for now, we will cover the last offering.
+We will analyze the returns of this portfolio later in the review.

-The Augmented Reality portfolio is everchanging and The Motley Fool will issue buy alerts and sell alerts whenever they adjust their recommendations.
-For example, if the company’s analysts discover a great new company, they will issue a new buy alert.
-If a company is underperforming, they will issue a sell alert.
+The Augmented Reality portfolio is constantly evolving.
+Motley Fool will issue buy alerts and sell alerts whenever they adjust their recommendations.
+For example, if analysts discover a great new company, they will issue a new buy alert.
+If a company in the portfolio is underperforming, they will issue a sell alert.

-This service is designed for long-term traders so the alerts aren’t very frequent.
-There’s generally no more than one alert each month.
+This service is designed for long-term investors, so alerts aren’t very frequent.
+There’s typically no more than one alert each month.

 Motley Fool Augmented Reality Performance